1979 Yamaha XS750 Special

 It's been said that you can never go back.
 While I don't have to commute now, I very much enjoy riding my new-to-me XS every chance I get.
 At the time this was written, Déjà has delivered another 6,000 trouble-free miles, and the XS Special has proven to be just as reliable and just as much fun as I remember.
 The 1979 Yamaha XS750 Special is a great looking and performing vintage motorcycle.
 The addition of the Vetter Quicksilver and sport handlebars complete the package, and now more than 22 years after selling my first XS, I can't help feeling that sense of déjà vu whenever we're on the road together.

 Inspired by the Brits, Yamaha's foray into the 4-stroke street fighter realm began with the 1970 XS-1, a 650cc vertical twin, which was the largest motorcycle engine Yamaha had built to date.
 It was a good looking and reliable engine, and it enabled Yamaha to remain competitive in a very competitive market.
 Testifying to its goodness, the 650 twin remained available here in the U.S. for a remarkable 13 model years.
 While Honda and Kawasaki had gone to 4-cylinder engines for their 4-stroke 750s in the late 1960's/early to mid 70s, Yamaha's first 4-stroke 750 became available in 1973/74 as the ill-fated TX750 twin.
 To recover from the TX, Yamaha needed a clean slate engine, and that's what they delivered in 1976 as the first XS750D - a 3-cylinder 4-stroke 750.
-At the time, Cycle World magazine called it a "bargain BMW'' and declared it "one of the world's 10 best motorcycles".
+At the time, Cycle World magazine optimistically referred to it as a "bargain BMW'' and declared it "one of the world's 10 best motorcycles".

 Triples were not new to motorcycling in the mid-1970s.
 Both Kawasaki and Suzuki were successful throughout this period with their 3-cylinder 2-strokes.
 I owned and rode a Suzuki GT380 Triple for more than 40,000 miles through the mid-1970s, and like most Suzuki fans, longed for their big GT750, a powerful water-cooled 2-stoke triple.
 As good as 2-strokes were, street bike manufacturers were moving toward the 4-stroke.
 Like Japan, the British also found value in the Triple.
 Both BSA and the closely-related Triumph brands produced 750cc 4-stroke Triples.
 The last Rocket IIIs rolled out of the BSA factory in 1972, while the Triumph Trident T150 was replaced by the short-lived T160 in 1974 (with electric start, forward sloping engine, front and rear discs).
 By late 1976, the Yamaha XS Triple was alone in the 3-cylinder 4-stroke 750cc market.
 Yamaha added amenities to the bike that further set it apart from its 4-cylinder 750cc competition, like powerful triple-disc brakes, shaft drive and a stirring exhaust note that only a 120-degree Triple could produce.